ShaneByrne0963/bake-it-up/README.md

 ![Product categories](media/images/readme/design/site-layout/header/categories.JPG)

 - Clicking on the search icon expands a search bar that overlaps the content heading.
 This bar was kept hidden from users not looking to use it in order to conserve space
+- This search bar is made of two double white outlines, a property that is also shared by the bakery logo.
+This is the general theme of the site, and sticking to it enforces a level of consistency

 ![The search bar, revealed when the search icon is clicked](media/images/readme/design/site-layout/header/search.JPG)